orkeren21/Plan2Go-Frontend/README.md

 # Plan2Go-Frontend
-Repository for the frontend component for Plan2Go Travel Planner
+Repository for the frontend component of Plan2Go Travel Planner